aristanetworks/avd-workshops/workshops/jinja-yaml.md

 Conditionals, such as `{% if %}`, `{% elif %}`, and `{% else %}`, as well as `{% for %}` loops are extremely helpful for either configurations that may apply to only a subset of devices you are generating configurations for.
 Additionally, for loops are a must to efficiently work through nested data structures like lists of lists or lists of dictionaries.

-Lets start our statements journey with conditionals, and where they can be helpful.
+Let's start our statements journey with conditionals, and where they can be helpful.

 In this first example we will look at the following portion of our `interfaces.yml` YAML vars file: